b-n-space/b-n-space/2022-global-crypto-adoption.md

 This metric measures the activity of individual, non-professional cryptocurrency users at centralized services, based on the amount of cryptocurrency they are transacting compared to the wealth of the average person.

-Peer-to-peer (P2P) exchange trade volume, weighted by PPP per capita and number of internet users:
+Peer-to-peer (P2P) exchange trade volume, weighted by PPP per capita and the number of internet users:
-This sub-index ranks countries by their P2P trade volume and weights it based on the country's PPP per capita and number of internet users, in order to highlight countries where more residents are putting a larger share of their wealth into P2P cryptocurrency transactions.
+These sub-index ranks countries by their P2P trade volume and weights it based on the country's PPP per capita and number of internet users, to highlight countries where more residents are putting a larger share of their wealth into P2P cryptocurrency transactions.

 Wallet user share:
 This sub-index ranks countries based on the estimated number of cryptocurrency wallet users relative to the country's internet population.